LEADERSHIP BROWARD CLASS 1

 - Leadership Broward partners with iTrace Foundation to launch the Fort Lauderdale Turkey Trot, a 5K run/walk along AIA on Thanksgiving morning.

 - Leadership Broward participates in the first Men of Style fundraiser with community leader Michael Berry as the organization's participating "man."
-(Check this with Patty, double check year.)

 - Encore!
 Leadership Broward was launched for people 55 and older who were retired, semi-retired or about to retire, and were ready to share their wisdom and talent with like-minded individuals who wanted to get involved, learn about resources, feel useful and give back to the community.